-For non Service-related Industries such as Retail, there will be no service charge and hence the GST would be applied to just the sum.
+There will be no service charge and hence the GST would be applied to just the sum for non Service-related Industries such as Retail, t

 Method 2 meanwhile, applies the taxations to each individual item and then obtains the total.
-Let’s take a look at the first item which is the sushi set, where the base price of the item is $28.80.
+Let’s take a look at the sushi set, which is the first item, where the base price of the item is $28.80.

 - The 10% service charge would amount to $2.880 (10% of $28.80).